Shakour-Data/ProjectManagement/Docs/entire_project/architecture.md

 - The **JSON Data Storage** represents the JSON files used as the data store.
 - The **Configuration Files** store application configuration.
 - The **File System** is the underlying storage mechanism for JSON files and configuration.

+#### Data Repositories (مخازن داده)
+The system uses several folders as data repositories where JSON files are stored and managed.
+These folders serve as the primary data storage locations for the application:

+- `project_management/data/PM_JSON/`: Contains core project management JSON data files.
+- `SystemInputs/system_generated/`: Stores system-generated JSON files used for internal processing.
+- `SystemInputs/User_Completed/`: Holds JSON files completed and submitted by users.
+- `SystemInputs/user_inputs/`: Contains user input JSON files, including detailed subfolders such as `wbs_parts/` for work breakdown structure components.

+These data repositories are accessed and managed by the repository layer in the backend, providing structured and organized data storage using JSON files.

 ---